precurse/flacthis/README.md

 	- Python2

 HOW-TO USE:
 	Currently source and destination directories must be hardcoded in the Python source file.
-Please ensure that the flac and lame paths are setup properly.

 Run, and enjoy.